laravel/forge-sdk/README.md

 $forge->deleteJob($serverId, $jobId);
 ```

-On a Job Instance you may also call:
+On a `Job` instance you may also call:

 ```php
 $job->delete();